TobKed/blog/content/posts/2021_11_21_november_links.md

 ## Some thoughts

-Despite of the fact that most of the month I was sick in my overheated head arose idea to finally learn Vim (`a free and open-source, screen-based text editor program for Unix`)
+Despite the fact that most of the month I was sick, an idea came to my overheated head to finally learn Vim (`a free and open-source, screen-based text editor program for Unix`).
-Comments like "Vim is the second most significant skill I learned after reading" makes you think.
+Comments like "Vim is the second most significant skill I learned after reading" made me  think.
-I decided to move beyond moving up and down with arrow keys and at least try to understand how people are using it on the daily basis, why it so popular/unpopular.
+I decided to move beyond moving up and down with arrow keys and at least try to understand how people are using it on a daily basis, why it is so popular/unpopular.
-I must admin that learning curve is not so friendly at the beggining, making through `vimtutor` is essantial but watching how poeple using opens eyes on possibilites.
+I must admit that the learning curve is not so friendly at the beginning, making through the `vimtutor` is essential, however watching how people use it opens your eyes to possibilities.
-So at the end of month I started enjoying editing files with it, especially on fresh linux instalations.
+So at the end of the month I started enjoying editing files with it, especially on fresh Linux installations.
-Writing small scripts without installing any additional software became much more smoother.
+Writing small scripts without installing any additional software became much smoother.
-I appreciate vim navigation so much I started to use [vimium](https://github.com/philc/vimium) which is a browser extension which provides vim-liked keyboard control and navigation.
+I appreciate vim navigation so much that I started using [vimium](https://github.com/philc/vimium), which is a browser extension that provides vim-liked keyboard control and navigation.
 Another fresh item in my toolbelt is [ranger](https://github.com/ranger/ranger), a minimalistic console file manager.
-Nice thing in `ranger` is `:bulkrename` command which gives you list of filenames easy editable in vim, so actions like removing suffixes in folder with numerous files is done in blink of an eye.
+A nice  thing in `ranger` is the `:bulkrename` command which gives you a list of filenames easily editable in vim, so actions like removing suffixes in a folder with numerous files can be done in the blink of an eye.

-Another major point for this months is cloud.
+Another major point for this month is the Cloud.
-When I finally got better I signed up for AWS Practitioner Certficate exam which I successfully passed.
+When I finally got better I signed up for the AWS Practitioner Certificate exam which I successfully passed.
+Yay!!!
-I already have knowledge about Google Cloud Platform so broedening knowledge with another provider gave me better understaing of the Cloud.
+I already have some knowledge about the Google Cloud Platform (Google Cloud Associate Certificate), so expanding it with another provider gave me a better understanding of the Cloud in general.
-I have better overview of possibilites which Cloud computing offers and feel much more confident in this field.
+I have a better overview of possibilities which Cloud computing offers and feel much more confident in this field.
-It is interesting to observe how major players solve the same problems in different way.
+It is interesting to observe how major players solve the same problems in different ways.

 ## Articles